South Carolina is home to many beautiful and fascinating moth species.

 The Three-lined Flower Moth (Schinia trifascia) is an iconic moth species found in South Carolina.
 It has a wingspan of up to 1.5 inches and can easily be recognized by its distinctive tri-color pattern.
 The moth’s wings combine black, yellow, and white stripes, with each stripe running along the length of the wings.

-This species of moth is active during the day and can often be seen hovering around flowers or resting on trees.
+This moth species is active during the day and can often be seen hovering around flowers or resting on trees.
 They are commonly found in open fields, woodlands, and grassy areas.
-This species, of the types of moths in South Carolina, is an important pollinator for many wildflowers found in the state.
+This species, of the types of moths in South Carolina, is an important pollinator for many wildflowers in the state.

-It helps spread the pollen from one flower to another, allowing these plants to reproduce and propagate.
-They are also known to feed on certain nectar-producing flowers, helping to sustain their populations.
+It helps spread pollen from one flower to another, allowing plants to reproduce and propagate.
+It is also known to feed on certain nectar-producing flowers, helping to sustain their populations.
 The Three-lined Flower Moth is a valuable species that should be protected and conserved in South Carolina.

 29. Ironweed Root Moth